gorrus39/rails-project-65/README.md

 - all text outputs are made via i18n technology
 - postgres for production environment

-# running the project locally in development mode
+## Running the project locally in development mode
     make install
     rails s